 - A media backgrounder is available.

-Profiles on the winning schools are available.
+- Profiles on the winning schools are available.

 - A representative from Shell Canada and Canadian Geographic will visit each of the winning classrooms the week of May 13th.
 Photo and interview opportunities will be made available during award presentation events.